-Students who wish to become certified in elementary education must have an academic major in an area outside of the School of Education.
-Students will receive a double baccalaureate, a B.S. degree in a Elementary Education and a second B.S. or B.A. degree in a major outside of the School of Education.
+Students who wish to become certified in elementary education must have an additional academic content major in an area outside of the School of Education.

 120 Overall Credits Required